mimblewimble/docs/docs/wiki/transactions/slates.md

 * In the Invoice workflow, the invoice creator adds a new output to a transaction, and sends the amount and signature data to the payer.
 The payer adds their inputs and change outputs to the transaction along with their signature data and fee information, then returns to the invoicer, who completes the transaction and posts.

 Although previous versions of the Slate included every party's complete inputs and outputs at every stage of the transaction, it is not technically necessary for the initiator to provide their inputs and outputs to the other party.
 It suffices for the initiator to store the input/output listing in their local transaction context, and only provide the amount, fee, excess and signature data to the other party.
-Recognising this, it is possible to ensure that the 'first-leg' of a transaction stage is extremely compact.
+Recognizing this, it is possible to ensure that the 'first-leg' of a transaction stage is extremely compact.

 For instance, version 3 of the Slate on transaction initiation may have looked something like the following: